osuosl/osuosl-pelican/content/about/about_people.rst

 .. class:: no-breaks

-  **OSL Intern | The one with an accent**
+  **OSL Academy Intern | The one with an accent**

 Elena is a web development major at Clackamas Community College.
-Joined OSL to get experience in back-end development, learn programming in Python and work in collaboration with other developers.
-Elena lives in Portland and enjoys running, hiking and traveling.
+She joined the OSL to get experience in back-end development, learn programming in Python, and collaborate with other developers.
+Elena lives in Portland and enjoys running, hiking, and traveling.

 .. class:: no-breaks